 Walking amidst the shattered buildings, Xanenax made his way to the city square; its once beautiful and ornate stone platform carved out of the bedrock was now fractured by a crater in its center.
 The dead that Xanenax came across were mutilated, ravaged, and shredded almost beyond recognition.
 There was more loose gore than intact body parts lying on the city streets.
-Claw marks decorated the wreckage and some bodies had even been embedded into the buildings, they had been struck with such force.
+Claw marks decorated the decimated buildings and some bodies had even been embedded into them, they had been struck with such force.
 The corpses of the city’s people had already begun to rot, but the feeling of corruption that remained kept even the carrion feeders at bay.

 This was not combat, however.
 This was a massacre.